What Is Mill Scale in Welding: And How to Weld Through It

 Can you TIG weld through mill scale?

-You cannot use TIG welding to weld through mill scale and receive acceptable welding results, even if the mill scale is thin.
-TIG welding always needs a clean base metal.
+You cannot use TIG welding to weld through mill scale and receive acceptable results, even if the mill scale is thin.
+TIG always needs a clean base metal.

-If you tried to clean the mill scale, but there are remainings on the metal, use an ER70S-2 rod to get somewhat better but still poor results.
+If you tried to clean the joint, but there are scale traces, use an ER70S-2 rod to get somewhat better results.

 A more efficient thing you can try is to weld with an austenitic stainless steel rod such as the 309L.
 This rod has high amounts of nickel that can dilute various contaminants.
-But 309L rods are much more expensive than standard rods for mild steel.
+But 309L rods are much more expensive.

 Conclusion

-The best procedure to weld through mill scale is stick welding with cellulosic welding rods.
-After that, flux-cored welding with self-shielding wire is the next best option.
+The best procedure to weld through scale is stick welding with cellulosic rods.
+After that, flux-cored welding with self-shielding wire.

-MIG welding can weld over thin layers of mill scale with the correct settings, but TIG welding requires removing it completely.
+MIG can weld over thin layers of scale with the correct settings, but TIG requires removing it completely.

 More Weldpundit articles